rsennrich/wmt2014-scripts/example/README.md

   - mgiza (https://github.com/moses-smt/mgiza)
   - SRILM (http://www.speech.sri.com/projects/srilm/) [LM training could also be done with other tools, but SRILM is still used for interpolation]

+for some configs, also install the following:
+  - NPLM (https://github.com/rsennrich/nplm/) for RDLM and NPLM toy_example_2015_{3,5}
+  - Stanford CoreNLP (http://nlp.stanford.edu/software/corenlp.shtml) for English parsing for toy_example_2015_4
+  - Maltparser (http://www.maltparser.org/) for projectivization of English parse trees for toy_example_2015_4

 2. set the paths in the first 20 lines of `toy_example.config`

 3. run EMS with the example configuration.
 Models etc. are written to `working-dir`